caberrio/caberrio/README.md

 ## About me

-I'm Carlos Díaz, Frontend developer from Colombia based in Madrid Spain.
+I'm Carlos Díaz, Frontend developer from Colombia currently living in Madrid, Spain.
 I like:

 - Watching movies and series.